Punjab Commission on the Status of Women: PCSW's key Initiatives

 PCSW has taken some initiatives which were never done before in Pakistan's history.

-Gender Parity Report
+Punjab Gender Parity Report

 PCSW provides analysis and insight into gender disparity existing in government institutions with the help of data collected from provincial departments and district offices.
-It published Gender Parity Reports in 2016, 2017, and 2018, and disseminated among policy-makers, NGOs, academics, foreign missions, etc.
+It published Gender Parity Reports for 2016, 2017, 2018, 2019&2020 and 2021 disseminated among policy-makers, NGOs, academics, foreign missions, etc. The Punjab Gender Parity Reports are launched on annual basis.

-On international women's day, Gender Parity Reports were launched on annual basis, and then Chief Minister of Punjab Shehbaz Sharif and then Governor of Rafique Rajwana gave awards to PCSW's members for their contribution for women's rights.

 Gender Management Information System (GMIS)

 PCSW in collaboration with the Urban Unit developed a web-based Gender Management Information System (GMIS) on the status of women in Punjab province, which is an online database of sex-disaggregated data on 274 indicators across six thematic areas, including, Demographics, Governance, Health, Education, Justice, Economic Participation & Opportunities.
 GMIS provides the implementation status of implementation of Punjab Women Empowerment Packages, and the special initiatives taken by the government of the Punjab.